This post was most recently updated on October 4th, 2022.2 min read.

-This post describes one of the more no-brainerish ways of fixing a ‘System.OutOfMemoryException’ exceptions being thrown in your ASP.Net MVC application using C# and Entity Framework.
+This post describes one of the more no-brainerish ways of fixing a ‘System.OutOfMemoryException’ exception being thrown in your ASP.Net MVC application using C# and Entity Framework.

-While developing a web project, for example ASP.NET MVC with EF, sometimes when handling a lot of data or complex entities on your dev machine, you encounter this error:
+While developing a web project, for example, an ASP.NET MVC web application that is using EF, sometimes when handling a lot of data or complex entities on your dev machine, you encounter this error:

 OutOfMemoryException: Exception of type 'System.OutOfMemoryException' was thrown.]
 System.Text.StringBuilder.ToString() +35 System.IO.StreamReader.ReadToEnd() +123 System.Web.Optimization.BundleFile.ApplyTransforms() +74 System.Web.Optimization.DefaultBundleBuilder.BuildBundleContent(Bundle bundle, BundleContext context, IEnumerable`1 files) +472 System.Web.Optimization.Bundle.GenerateBundleResponse(BundleContext context) +127 System.Web.Optimization.Bundle.GetBundleResponse(BundleContext context) +45 System.Web.Optimization.BundleResolver.GetBundleContents(String virtualPath) +166 System.Web.Optimization.AssetManager.DeterminePathsToRender(IEnumerable`1 assets) +205 System.Web.Optimization.AssetManager.RenderExplicit(String tagFormat, String paths) +35 System.Web.Optimization.Scripts.RenderFormat(String tagFormat, String paths) +107 System.Web.Optimization.Scripts.Render(String paths) +21

-By default, Visual Studio uses 32-bit version of IIS Express for your deployments.
+By default, Visual Studio uses a 32-bit version of IIS Express for your deployments.
 A lot of times, this is good and intended, and not a problem.
-In some rare cases this might mean, however, that your IIS processes are running out of memory.
+In some rare cases, this might mean, however, that your IIS processes are running out of memory.

 How to solve System.OutOfMemoryException in Visual Studio?

-- You’ll need to enable 64-bit IIS Express from VS settings:
+How to enable 64-bit IIS Express from Visual Studio settings

-- Also, don’t forget to verify you’re building 64-bit version of your app!
+- Also, don’t forget to verify you’re building a 64-bit version of your app!